 I believe that’s where work ethic comes in, and even though only a few lucky people on this Earth get to call writing a job, there is some aspect of being a writer that demands you take it as seriously as your job.
 You are producing art, but you are also doing “work.”

 A writer’s work-ethic comes from the knowledge that it’s not that first hour where you write your best, but that third or fourth.
-That moment when the words (after losing all sense from endless re-reading), begin to coalesce into something extraordinary and true.
-A writer’s work-ethic is knowledge that the payoff isn’t always in the moment of writing itself, or even publication, but the fact that you participated in part of a long history of a phenomenon of inward-thinking and art.
+That moment when the words (after losing all sense from endless re-reading), coalesce into something extraordinary and true.
+A writer’s work-ethic is knowledge that the payoff isn’t always in the moment of writing itself, or even publication, but that you took part in part of a long history of a phenomenon of inward-thinking and art.
 It’s beautiful to be a part of, even if it’s not always fun or prosperous.

 So the next time someone asks you why you write, why you can’t make an event or go out that night because you have to do it, and why you can’t just write another time, maybe it’s best just to say, “Because I need to.
 Because I want to.”